yhes3103/NYCU-EOS-2024/README.md

     * A major number is a unique identifier assigned to a device driver in the Linux kernel.
 On the other hands, A minor number is a smaller identifier that is used in conjunction with the major number to uniquely identify a specific device within a class of devices.
 For example, mojor number for a disk driver is 8, minor number for /dev/sda, /dev/sdb, /dev/sdc is 0, 1, 2.
     * To create more devices from the same driver, just `mknod`.
 For example, `mknod /dev/my_device1 c 255 0` and `mknod /dev/my_device2 c 255 1` to create different device instances.

+## Lab5
+- This lab is about processes and threads.
+- Make sure you have downloaded "sl" and "tmux".
+Use `$ sudo apt install sl tmux`.
+- To run the lab5 program, use `$ sudo ./demo.sh`.
+Use `Ctrl+B` and `:kill-session` to close the session.
+- To check if any zombie processes left or not, use `$ ps aux | grep defunct | grep -v grep`.
+- What I've learned:
+    🌟 For more details, you are recommanded to take a look at "Lab5_report.pdf".
+    * Processes
+        - fork(): child process "inherits" all resources from the parent process, pid() and ppid().
+        - harvest: How parent process receive value from child process with wait() and waitpid().Otherwise, there might be a zombie process.
+        - nice(): Use for priority of a process.
+        - exec()
+        - zombie process
+    * Threads
+        - master thread and worker thread
+        - pthread_create()
+        - attach and detach.
+Beware of pointer type.